Dylmoco/smoothr/storefronts/core/auth/README.md

 function directly or attach `[data-smoothr="login-google"]` or `[data-smoothr="signup-google"]` to any element as shown above.

-`signInWithGoogle()` always redirects users back to `window.location.origin`.
+Because the `redirectTo` URL is set to the current subdomain, the OAuth flow automatically returns to whatever site the user started on.
 After Supabase completes authentication the login event fires and the final redirect is determined by the store settings described earlier.
 The helper `lookupRedirectUrl('login')` queries the `stores` table for the current domain and resolves the post-login URL.
 If no matching row exists the SDK falls back to `/` on the current site.